sourcecred/docs/docs/getting-involved-with-sourcecred.md

 # Some General Tips:

-SourceCred is still young, and we don't have many automated onboarding tools yet.
+SourceCred is still young, and we don't have a fully fleshed out onboarding process yet.
 That means you'll do best if are willing to dive in, ask questions, explore resources, and otherwise utilize self-directed learning.
 However, this doesn't mean we're throwing you to the sharks in a 'sink or swim' kind of situation.
-What we lack in polished or automated onboarding flows, we make up for in high community engagement.
-This means that your best chance at getting up to speed with what's going on and how to help is to get connected to the community.
+We are a highly engaged community, so your best chance at getting up to speed with what's going on and how to help is to be active and get connected in our communication channels.
 Come to calls, talk to contributors with more context, ask questions, and offer your help.
 We'll be glad to welcome you.

 Note that just as everyone is different, everyone's journey through SourceCred will be different.
 Make it the experience you want to have.
 Go at the pace that helps you realize your goals and build trust in both directions.
 Below there are helpful suggestions or "quests" for each phase, but none of these are required or need to be done in a specific order.
 Happy exploring!